planetsLightningArrester/printaeu/README.md

 print.bright.log('Like console.log but *italic*');
 print.italic.red('Italic Red');     // print.italic has all available colors

-// Underscore + colors
+// Underline + colors
-print.underscore.log('Like console.log but underscored');
+print.underline.log('Like console.log but underscored');
-print.underscore.green('Underscore Green');     // print.underscore has all available colors
+print.underline.green('Underline Green');     // print.underline has all available colors

 // Reversed background
 print.reverse.log('Like console.log but with background reversed');